-The optimal indications for therapy have not yet been elucidated.
+The optimal indications for therapy for premature ventricular contractions (PVCs) have not yet been elucidated.
 Involvement of a cardiologist may be indicated if the patient's condition is refractory to standard therapy.

+Perform telemetry, and secure intravenous (IV) access.
+Administer oxygen, if any hypoxia exists.
 Complex ectopy in the setting of myocardial ischemia or causing hemodynamic instability should be suppressed.
 Use lidocaine for patients with myocardial ischemia.

-The decision to treat premature ventricular contractions (PVCs) in the emergency or outpatient settings depends on the clinical scenario.
+The decision to treat PVCs in the emergency or outpatient settings depends on the clinical scenario.
 In the absence of cardiac disease, isolated, asymptomatic ventricular ectopy, regardless of configuration or frequency, requires no treatment.
 With cardiac disease, certain toxic effects, and electrolyte imbalances, treatment may be required.
-Establish telemetry and IV access, initiate oxygen, and obtain a 12-lead ECG.
+Establish telemetry and IV access, initiate oxygen, and obtain a 12-lead electrocardiogram (ECG).
+Note the following:

-- Hypoxia: Treat the underlying cause; secure the ABCs and provide oxygen.
+Hypoxia - Treat the underlying cause; secure the ABCs and provide oxygen.

-- Correct electrolyte imbalances, particularly those of magnesium, calcium, and potassium.
+Correct electrolyte imbalances, particularly those of magnesium, calcium, and potassium

-Acute ischemia and/or infarction
+Acute ischemia or infarction

 Early diagnosis and treatment of acute infarction/ischemia are the cornerstones of therapy.
 Note the following: